Townsheriff/python_rust_poker/README.md

 ```
 **Note**: The first build of an application using `rust_poker` will take extra time to generate the hand evaluation table

+## Developing Bindings

+Use virtual env `virtualenv .venv`.

+Enable the envirnmoent `source .venv/bin/activate`

+Run `maturin develop` to create ptyhon lib with bindings, it will automatically put it inside the python packages dir.

+To test out point the ipynb notebooks kernel to virtualenv and then just run the package.

+To install pytohn packages `pip install poetry && poetry install --no-root`

 ## Hand Evaluator

 Evaluates the strength of any poker hand using up to 7 cards.